 Thank you over abundant advertising.

-Writer and Director Stephen Sommers, who made the very enjoyable DEEP RISING and the very fun THE MUMMY (1999) has laid such a huge egg with THE MUMMY RETURNS, that audiences may not be willing to give him another chance.
+Writer and Director Stephen Sommers, who made the enjoyable DEEP RISING and the fun THE MUMMY (1999) has laid such a huge egg with THE MUMMY RETURNS, that audiences may not be willing to give him another chance.

 Both he and Universal would do well to remember the crap team of Roland Emmerich and Dean Devlin.
-For those of you who don't pay attention to Writers or Directors, these are the insufferable numbskulls who brought us such majestic yawnfests as STARGATE (The TV show is so much better!), INDEPENDENCE DAY - ID4 (with all the wildly unintentional laughs that made this movie both good fodder for a Mystery Science Theater 3000 episode as well as a guilty pleasure), and GODZILLA (1999).
+For those of you who don't pay attention to Writers or Directors, these are the insufferable numbskulls who brought us such majestic yawnfests as STARGATE (The TV show is so much better!), INDEPENDENCE DAY - ID4 (with all the wildly unintentional laughs that made this movie both good fodder for a Mystery Science Theater 3000 episode as well as a guilty pleasure), and the bonehead GODZILLA (1999).

 Audiences had been duped by Dean and Roland twice with STARGATE and ID4, and despite the excellent movie trailers for GODZILLA, we all knew that since it was by the "People Who Brought You Stargate and ID4", that it would be a tiresome ride indeed.
 Word of mouth quickly killed off GODZILLA and Sony Pictures - more by way of an apology than anything else, had another GODZILLA rushed into production in Japan - The Real GODZILLA.
 But it was still Sony so audiences were still leery.